Gabrielle Lamb

-Gabrielle Lamb (born in Savannah, Georgia) is a dancer, choreographer, and company director.
+Gabrielle Lamb is a dancer, choreographer, and company director.
 In 2020, she was awarded a Guggenheim Fellowship.

 Career

-She was trained at the Boston Ballet School before joining Les Grands Ballets Canadiens in 2000, where she was promoted to soloist two years later.
+She was trained at the Pittsburgh Ballet Theatre School and the Boston Ballet School before joining Les Grands Ballets Canadiens in 2000, where she was promoted to soloist two years later.
 She has also danced for Morphoses under the direction of Christopher Wheeldon.
 She has danced principal roles in works by George Balanchine, Nacho Duato, Mats Ek, Jiri Kylian, Jean-Christophe Maillot, Ohad Naharin, Peter Quanz and Christopher Wheeldon and has originated leading roles in new ballets by Mauro Bigonzetti and Shen Wei.

 Lamb has choreographed for Ballet Memphis, Milwaukee Ballet, Hubbard Street Dance Chicago, Royal Winnipeg Ballet, SALT Contemporary Dance, and BalletX.
 She is currently the choreographer and director for her company, Pigeonwing.
 In 2020, she started an outdoor program in collaboration with Guggenheim called "The Carpet Series."